 Here’s what he discovered.

 First of all, a cyber attacker can attempt a man-in-the-middle attack through client domain hooking.
-This is how Duszyński described it in another one of his whitepapers: “Browser sends HTTP request which is intercepted by an attacker an redirected to the proxy...
+This is how Duszyński described it in another one of his whitepapers: “Browser sends HTTP request which is intercepted by an attacker and redirected to the proxy...
 Proxy inspects the incoming request (including context data) and forwards it to the relevant server on victims’ behalf.
-Server responds with a resource that contains multiple URLs with a number of different domains and URL schemes (E.g. HTTP and HTTPS).
+The server responds with a resource that contains multiple URLs with a number of different domains and URL schemes (E.g. HTTP and HTTPS).

 And these are the next steps:

-“Reverse proxy responded with a HTTP 301 that will be cached indefinitely by the browser, unless dictated otherwise by the ‘Cache-Control’ header (30 days in this example response).
+“Reverse proxy responded with an HTTP 301 that will be cached indefinitely by the browser, unless dictated otherwise by the ‘Cache-Control’ header (30 days in this example response).

 Browser followed the redirect chain to the TLS service and from now on it will interact with all services through an attacker-controlled domain only—this applies to the current browsing session only though.”

 From that point on, with your legitimate TLS certificates in the user’s web browser, when they try to visit your HTTPS webpages they’ll be directed to the cyber attacker’s webpages!
 All kinds of cyber attacks can be deployed from malicious webpages.
 Malware files can be sent to your users’ endpoints, often running only in memory.
 Phishing attacks can grab your users’ sensitive credentials and other data.
 Cyber attackers could completely control their victims’ PCs and mobile devices, all from their own malicious webpages.